 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where lévyclaudite typically forms.
+Look in hydrothermal veins country, the host setting where lévyclaudite typically forms.
 If you start seeing galena, sphalerite, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a acicular to fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.